reactjs/react.dev/content/tutorial/tutorial.md

 In the beginning, we [passed the `value` prop down](#passing-data-through-props) from the Board to show numbers from 0 to 8 in every Square.
 In a different previous step, we replaced the numbers with an "X" mark [determined by Square's own state](#making-an-interactive-component).
 This is why Square currently ignores the `value` prop passed to it by the Board.

 We will now use the prop passing mechanism again.
 We will modify the Board to instruct each individual Square about its current value (`'X'`, `'O'`, or `null`).
-We have already defined the `squares` array in the Board's constructor, and we will modify the Board's `renderSquare` method to read from it:
+Not only that, but we have already defined the `squares` array in the Board's constructor, and we will modify the Board's `renderSquare` method to read from it:

 ```javascript{2}
   renderSquare(i) {